©Maurizio Pighizzini

 Hermès Petit h published Julie Safirstein first design piece in 2022, Bibliothèque Cheval, a bookcase representing a two-meter-high Trojan horse, entirely sheathed in leather and silk, as a one-off.
 She has since designed three other bookcases for Hermès Petit h: Bibliothèque Éléphant, Étagère Faisan and Bibliothèque Dragon.
 These pieces were presented during the Hermès Petit h stopovers in Dubai (United Arab Emirates), Bangkok (Thailand), Osaka (Japan) and Beijing (China).

-Julie Safirstein also works with the press (press drawings for Air France Magazine, cover illustration for novels by L'École des Loisirs), fashion (creation of textile drawings and patterns for the spanish brand Arrels Barcelona), and events (creation of menus and place cards for the launch dinner of the French version of Harper's Bazaar magazine at the Beaux-Arts in Paris, with Bureau FM-François Motte).
+Julie Safirstein regularly collaborates with the press (press illustrations for Air France Magazine, novel cover illustrations for École des Loisirs) and events (menu design, place cards and illustrations for launches: Harper's Bazaar magazine at the Beaux-Arts in Paris, American Friends dinner at the Musée d'Orsay in Paris, with Bureau FM-François Motte).